 - Instant hard-braking alerts: Some monitoring platforms immediately alert you every time one of your drivers brakes or accelerates too hard.
 If you are serious about keeping your drivers in line, you could call them every time you receive a hard driving alert.
 You can also use your monitoring platform to generate driver alert reports that help you identify training and discipline needs.

-Tip: Combine GPS fleet tracking insights with a retraining program to encourage positive habits, instead of risky ones like hard driving.
+Tip: Combine telematic system insights with a retraining program to encourage positive habits, instead of risky ones like hard driving.

 Tips on how to prevent and monitor hard driving

 Keep these tips in mind to prevent and properly monitor hard driving.

 Although your drivers can't predict or control vehicles in front of them suddenly braking, they can minimize the chances of this obstacle becoming a disaster.
 All it takes is maintaining a safe distance between themselves and other vehicles.
 The same is true for setting speeds that drivers should never exceed.
 Set these distances and speeds with your drivers before they hit the road to minimize hard driving.